 What Will My Ongoing Costs Be and How Can I Cover These Expenses?

 The monthly expenses to keep your business running will begin right away; you should account for these separate from your initial costs.
 These business costs include things like rent, business coverage, salaries and inventory replenishment.
 Don’t forget to account for hidden costs like repairs, merchant fees and permits or licenses.
 It’s best to have three to six months’ worth of cash on hand to cover your business’ operating expenses.

 You need to determine your break-even sales point so you can ensure you have everything in place to meet that goal and stay afloat.
 An important piece of this is to understand your target market and how you’re going to connect with them.
 You might even try to line up customers before you officially open for business.

 How Can I Take Care of My Own Financial Needs and Meet the Needs of My New Business?

 While entrepreneurs make personal financial sacrifices to get their businesses off the ground, you have to ensure that you are meeting your personal financial obligations, including your emergency savings fund and retirement savings.

 If possible, consider starting your business while continuing to work elsewhere to ease the financial burden on your new business and ensure that you are taking care of yourself.

 While you may want to quit your job and go all-in on your new business venture, unless you have the financial security to live off your savings until your business starts to thrive, it’s best to avoid quitting your full-time job.
 Before you start working on your business, it's important to set a financial goal that signals when it's time to quit your day job.

 Where Do I Want to Be Financially in the Future?

-Once you’re ready to take the leap, contact a Farm Bureau agent about ensuring that your new business is protected.
+Once you’re ready to take the leap, contact a Farm Bureau agent about ensuring that your new business is protected and you have guidance you can trust.
 We’ll be there with you every step of the way.